 Another good choice is Anacapa Island.
 It's the closest to the mainland, just 11 mi/17 km from Oxnard; hence many people start there.
 A visit begins with a 154-step climb up from the boat landing to the island plateau.
 There's a nature trail as well as a lighthouse and a museum.
 Overnight camping is possible with advance arrangements.
 The other islands in the park are Santa Barbara, Santa Rosa and San Miguel.

 The Channel Islands has some of the best scuba diving in the world, and is home to a number of animal species not found on mainland California.
 There, you enter the realm of the mighty giant kelp forest, bright orange garibaldi fish, the small but beautiful blue-banded gobie, and large schools of jacks, sardine and senoritas.
-Lobsters also thrive in this area, luring eager lobster hunters for the October-March season. http://www.nps.gov/chis/index.htm.
+Lobsters also thrive in this area, luring eager lobster hunters for the October-March season.
+The visitors center in Ventura on the mainland is open daily.
+Phone 805-658-5730. http://www.nps.gov/chis/index.htm.